tcarmelveilleux/connectedhomeip/examples/disco-ball-app/esp32/README.md

-# Matter ESP32 Temperature Sensor Example
+# Matter ESP32 DiscoBall Example

 This example is meant to represent a minimal-sized application.